 - A date for when your e-petition will stop collecting signatures.
 In order to achieve the maximum impact, you may want to set this date so that the e-petition will be submitted prior to a date on which a debate is to be held or a decision taken on the issue.
-We will host your e-petition for up to 12 months but would expect most to be significantly shorter in length than this.
+We will host your e-petition for up to 12 months but would expect most to be significantly less.

 Presenting Your Petition to Council

 Petitions can also be presented to a meeting of the Council.
 If you would like to present your petition to the Council, then please contact Democratic Services on 01279 655261 or email@example.com at least 10 working days before the meeting for further information.

 You will be invited to the Council meeting, at which you can speak for up to three minutes to explain the reasons for your petition.
 Although, the Council meeting is unable to debate your petition, the relevant Executive Member will respond to you at the meeting.

 Petitions submitted to the Council must include a clear and concise statement covering the subject of the petition, what action the petitioners wish the Council to take and the name and address and signature of any person supporting the petition.